 How Big Is The Impact Of Multiple Decks?

 The impact of more decks is quite significant, perhaps much more so that many players might realise.
 If we assume fairly standard, but still rather liberal, rules in the other areas that matter, including those listed above and others, we can see the impact of adding more decks below.
-Note that this table shows the house edge, which is the casino’s profit, rather than the RTP.
+Note that this table shows the house edge, which is the casino’s margin, rather than the RTP.
 Whilst a high RTP is a good thing, anyone playing blackjack wants the house edge to be as low as possible.

 |Number of Decks||House Edge|